• Skip to primary navigation

 Serving of peach cobbler and vanilla ice cream in a dessert bowl, with a pan of cobbler in the background.
 Pin text reads: Easy Southern Peach Cobbler

-Fresh, juicy peaches, sweet, tender cake topping, and a hint of cardamom make this scrumptious Southern Peach Cobbler a summertime favorite.
+Fresh, juicy peaches, sweet, tender cake topping, and a hint of cardamom make this scrumptious Southern Peach Cobbler recipe a summertime favorite.

 Peach cobbler and vanilla ice cream in a dessert bowl, with a pan of cobbler in the background.